ttoohey/yadah/packages/yadah/readme.md

 # Yadah

-Yadah helps builing applications by organising the "data layer" into "subsystems" and "services".
+Yadah helps building services by organising the "data layer" into "subsystems" and "domains".

 The `@yadah/yadah` package re-exports modules from all the core Yadah packages to simplify package installation and usage.